These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to bring documentation of UTI history

-Why: UTI frequency is rated based on verifiable episodes.
+UTI frequency is rated based on verifiable episodes.
 Without medical records showing positive cultures, prescriptions, and hospitalizations, the examiner may not document the true frequency.

-Do this instead: Bring pharmacy records of antibiotic courses, urine culture results, and hospital discharge summaries.
+Instead: Bring pharmacy records of antibiotic courses, urine culture results, and hospital discharge summaries.
 Create a written UTI log with dates, antibiotics used, and whether hospitalization was required.

 Impact: Can suppress UTI rating from 20-40% down to 0%